ClarkeNeedles/logi-mevo-yt-pipeline/README.md

 The `.env` file, client secret, and token are private and are excluded from Git by `.gitignore`.
 Never commit them or share them with other users.

+### Add yourself as a test user

+After the Google Cloud project, OAuth consent screen, client secret, and `.env` file are set up:

+1. Return to **APIs & Services > OAuth consent screen** in Google Cloud Console.
+2. Find the **Test users** section.
+3. Click **Add users** and enter the Google account that owns or manages the YouTube channel.
+4. Save the change.

+The account used during the first browser authorization must be listed as a test user while the app remains in testing mode.
+Otherwise Google returns `Error 403: access_denied`.

 ## Running the tool

 Run the tool from the project root after activating the virtual environment: